Tam o' Shanter (poem): Summary

 With the scene set, suddenly: "wow!
 Tam saw an unco sight!"

-The sight he sees is Alloway Kirk, ablaze with light, where a weird hallucinatory dance involving witches and warlocks, open coffins, and even the Devil himself is in full swing.
-The scene is bedecked in morbidly enthusiastic gothic detail.
-Tam manages to watch silently until, the dancing old witches having cast off most of their clothes, he is beguiled by the energetic leaping of one comely female witch, Nannie, whose shirt or chemise (cutty-sark) is too short and scanty.
+The sight he sees is Alloway Kirk, ablaze with light, where a weird hallucinatory dance involving witches and warlocks, open coffins, and the Devil himself is in full swing.
+The scene includes morbidly enthusiastic Gothic detail.
+Tam watches silently until, after the dancing witches have cast off most of their clothes, he is beguiled by the energetic leaping of one witch, Nannie, whose sark (shift or chemise) is too cutty (short) and scanty.)
 He cannot help shouting out in passion: